On the Top-Weight Rational Cohomology of $A_g$: Introduction

 \section{Introduction}

-Let $\cA_g$ be the moduli stack of principally polarized abelian varieties of dimension $g$.
-It is a smooth and separated Deligne-Mumford stack of dimension $d=\binom{g+1}{2}$, but it is not proper.
-The rational cohomology groups of $\cA_g$ admit a weight filtration whose graded pieces $\Gr_{j}^W\!H^\bullet(\mathcal{A}_g;\mathbb{Q})$ may appear for $j$ from $d$ to $2d$; and we refer to the piece of weight $2d$ as the \emph{top-weight rational cohomology} of $\cA_g$.
+Let $\cA_g$ be the moduli stack of principally polarized complex abelian varieties of dimension $g$.
+It is well-known that $\cA_g$ is a separated Deligne-Mumford stack, isomorphic to the quotient of the Siegel upper half plane $\mathbb{H}_g$ under the action of the integral symplectic group $\mathrm{Sp}_{2g}(\ZZ)$.
+Therefore $\mathcal{A}_g$ is smooth of dimension $d=\binom{g+1}{2}$, but it is not proper for $g>0$.
+Since $\cA_g$ is a complex algebraic variety, the rational cohomology groups of $\cA_g$ admit a weight filtration in the sense of mixed Hodge theory, with graded pieces $\Gr_{j}^W\!H^\bullet(\mathcal{A}_g;\mathbb{Q})$ which may appear for $j$ from $0$ to $2d$.
+We refer to the piece of weight $2d$ as the \emph{top-weight rational cohomology} of $\cA_g$.

 The orbifold Euler characteristic and the stable cohomology of $\cA_g$ are classically understood \cite{harder-gauss, borel-stable}.
 However, the full cohomology ring $H^{\bullet}(\cA_g;\QQ)$ is a mystery even for small $g$.
 The cases when $g\le 2$ are classically known, and the case when $g=3$ is the work of Hain \cite{hain-rational}.
 The full cohomology ring for $g\ge 4$ is already unknown, though when $g=4$, much information can be determined from \cite{hulek-tommasi-cohomology,hulek-tommasi-topology}, where the complete Betti tables for both the Voronoi and the perfect cone compactifications of $\cA_4$ are computed.
 In particular, the top-weight cohomology of $\cA_4$ vanishes; see Remark~\ref{rem:a4vanishes}.